linkedin/rest.li/reference_service_errors.md

 ### Example

 Here is an example error response serialized to JSON as it would be sent over the wire and received by the client.
 This scenario involves a client which has used up its daily quota for a particular service, triggering the resource method to throw a fictitious `QuotaExceededException`.
-The error details object conforms to the fictitious `QuotaDetails` schema, which we can see contains relevant information about the quota usage.
+The error details object conforms to the fictitious `QuotaDetails` schema, which contains relevant information about the quota usage.

 Please note that the stack trace has been truncated for the sake of space.